chriscauley/org/book/3-Shiva/saturn.md

   "Ha.
 No, it'sn't that simple.
 She's not just simply Asian.
 She's crazy as fuck.
 Thinks she has to kill John Conner or some shit.
 I don't remember... not used to saving stuff offline.
 And also, how sheltered are you?
 Language barrier?
 I have not heard that term in like twenty fucking years.
 Tech wiped that problem out pre-polio, I think.
 I don't know I'll look it up when I'm online."

-  They both went back to work, butin the back of Jan's mind something itched. `Twenty fucking years... maybe she just reminds me of myself as a child...
+  They both went back to work, but in the back of Jan's mind something itched. `Twenty fucking years... maybe she just reminds me of myself as a child...
 But I have not thought of that since I became a doll...`

   Her thoughts were cut short by the ship shaking beneath her feet.
 Something hit their ship hard, and the artificial gravity tried to compensate by applying magnetic fields counter to the jerk of the ship.
 This hurt as tidal forces pulled her bones a part and momentum made her flesh nearly escape as her ferrous bones were held steady by the gravity.
 Still it could have been much worse.
 If didn't have steel bones she might have been thrown against the walls at one hundred miles an hour. `Hopefully they got the girl strapped down to something before that hit.` She thought and then cried out over the alarms buzzing around her, "What the fuck just happened?
 I'm not seeing anything."